Online Learning with Bounded Recall: Bounded-recall mean-based algorithms have high regret

-As mentioned earlier, one of the most natural strategies for constructing a strongly history-restricted algorithm is to run a no-regret algorithm $\cA$ of your choice on the rewards from the past $M$ rounds.
-In this section, we show that if $\cA$ belongs to the large class of mean-based algorithms, this does not work -- that is, we show any $M$-history-mean based algorithm incurs a constant amount of per-round regret.
+As mentioned earlier, one of the most natural strategies for constructing a stationary bounded-recall algorithm is to run a no-regret algorithm $\cA$ of your choice on the rewards from the past $M$ rounds.
+In this section, we show that if $\cA$ belongs to the large class of mean-based algorithms, this does not work -- that is, we show any $M$-mean based algorithm incurs a constant amount of per-round regret.